Corporate Sector & Children’s Rights Benchmark Series

 Disclaimer

 Global Child Forum bases its benchmark scores on a company’s publicly available information, systematically assessing a corporate’s response to impacts on children’s rights.
 Scores are not a measure of actual company compliance with policies, outcomes of policies and/or programmes.
-Final scorecards have been made available to all companies for fact checking purposes, but not all companies acknowledge this review process.
+Final scorecards have been made available to all companies for fact-checking purposes, but not all companies acknowledge this review process.
+Read more at the bottom of this page.

 Workplace

-In our benchmark, impact through operations and supply chains, specifically in relation to employment, is covered under the Workplace Impact Area.
-In this area, companies impact children’s lives in several ways:
+In our benchmark, impact through operations and supply chains – specifically in relation to employment – is covered under the Workplace impact area.
+In Workplace, companies impact children’s lives in several ways:

-Family-friendly policies and programmes are of great relevance to children’s daily lives.
-Family-friendly efforts by companies impact the time that children can spend with their parents (for example, through parental leave that exceeds what is legally required, availability of flexible work arrangements) and ensuring that children are looked after when parents are at work.
+• Family-friendly policies and programmes are of great relevance to children’s daily lives.
+Family-friendly efforts by companies impact the time that children can spend with their parents (for example, through parental leave that exceeds what is legally required, or availability of flexible work arrangements), ensuring that children are looked after when parents are at work.

 Community & Environment

-In our benchmark, impact through operations and supply chains, specifically in relation to more indirect impact, is covered under the Community & Environment Impact Area.
+In our benchmark, impact through operations and supply chains – specifically in relation to more indirect impact – is covered under Community & Environment.
 Here, companies impact children’s lives in several ways:

-Environmental impact is major for this sector due to its intensive use of land, chemicals and water, as well as through energy consumption and packaging.
+• Environmental impact is critical for companies involved in the use of land, chemicals and water, as well as energy consumption and packaging.
 Overall, research is clear that negative environmental impacts have a disproportionate effect on children compared to adults.
-This is true both when considering the present day – take, for example, pollution, water, and land use, where children are particularly vulnerable – and the future, through long-term impacts such as CO2 emissions, lack of circularity and unsustainable use of natural resources.
+This is true both when considering the present day – for example, pollution, water, and land use, where children are particularly vulnerable – and the future, through long-term impacts such as CO2 emissions, lack of circularity and unsustainable use of natural resources.
 It has also been shown that climate change has a more immediate effect on children, negatively impacting their physical health and mental well-being.

-Social impact is particularly far reaching with regard to children, for example, in access to healthcare, education, and social protection.
+• Social impact is particularly far-reaching with regard to children, for example, in access to healthcare, education, and social protection.
 These issues are primarily the responsibility of the public sector.
-Still, business has an essential role, both in environments where state protection is weak and in cases where companies want to contribute to (pay back) society by, for example, supporting children’s access to quality education, healthcare, or a sustainable living environment.
+Nevertheless, business has an essential role, both in environments where state protection is weak and in cases where companies want to contribute to (pay back) society by, for example, supporting children’s access to quality education, healthcare, or a sustainable living environment.

 To assess the degree to which a child rights issue has been addressed and integrated in a meaningful way by a company, the benchmark indicators are grouped into three maturity steps: